starlqghts/spoofie/README.md

-# spoofie
+🗺️ spoofie
-## iOS Location Spoofer with Visual Map Interface
+iOS Location Spoofing with an Interactive Map

-A lightweight, Python-based desktop application that lets you spoof your iPhone's GPS location using an interactive web map interface.
-Powered by pymobiledevice3 and FastAPI / Folium.
+spoofie is a lightweight Python application that provides a visual map interface for selecting custom GPS coordinates for a connected iPhone.

+Built with Python, FastAPI, Folium, and pymobiledevice3.

+⚠️ Development / Testing Project
+Designed for development, testing, and educational use with devices you own or have permission to modify.

-Features
+✨ Features

-🗺️ Interactive Web Map: Click anywhere on a Leaflet map to select a custom latitude and longitude.

-🔌 USB Tethered Sync: Pushes mock GPS coordinates directly to your connected iPhone via Apple's DVT developer protocols.

-⚡ Real-Time Update: Instant system-wide location override for Find My, Apple Maps, and other services.

-Prerequisites

-A Host Computer: A Windows PC (with iTunes/Apple Devices installed) or a Mac.
+Feature	Description
+🗺️ Interactive Map	Select a location visually using a Leaflet-powered map 📍 Custom Coordinates	Choose precise latitude and longitude coordinates 🔌 USB Connection	Communicates with a connected iPhone over USB ⚡ Fast Updates	Apply new coordinates without restarting the application 🐍 Python Based	Simple setup using a lightweight Python stack 💻 Local Web UI	Runs entirely through a local browser interface 🖥️ Prerequisites

+Before getting started, make sure you have:

+💻 Windows or macOS

-Python 3.8+ installed on your computer.
+🐍 Python 3.8+

+📱 An iPhone

+🔧 Developer Mode enabled

+🔌 A USB cable capable of data transfer

+Enable Developer Mode

+On your iPhone, go to:

+Settings
-An iPhone running iOS with Developer Mode enabled (Settings > Privacy & Security > Developer Mode).
+└── Privacy & Security

-Project Structure

-Create a folder on your computer named ios-location-spoofer and add the following files:

-ios-location-spoofer/
-├── requirements.txt
-└── app.py
+    └── Developer Mode

+Enable Developer Mode and restart the device if prompted.

-Installation
+📦 Installation
-1. Clone or Download the Repository
+1. Clone the Repository

-Clone the repository and enter the project directory:

 git clone <your-repository-url>
 cd ios-location-spoofer

 2. Install Dependencies

-Open a terminal inside the project directory and run:
+Install the required Python packages:

 pip install -r requirements.txt

+📁 Project Structure

+Your project should look something like this:

+ios-location-spoofer/
+│
+├── 📄 app.py
+├── 📄 requirements.txt
+└── 📄 README.md

-Requirements
+📋 Requirements

+The project uses the following Python packages:

 requirements.txt
 pymobiledevice3
 fastapi